efsalvarenga/CV/index.md

 Coordinating a team of 7 analysts and data scientists, delivering projects for exploration, new business development, subsurface and wells.
 - Delivered 2019's #1 & #2 projects for Unconventionals Technology - the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST) - with combined estimated NPV of $24m: these were nominated for 5 awards (EPIC was shortlisted for the Global Development Awards and won the PTX/E VP award in the second half of 2019)
-- Conceived and currently delivering Brazil Advanced Data Analytics (BRADA) programme in areas such as reservoir engineering, production allocation and wells integrity surveillance, with an estimated NPV of $20m
+- Conceived and currently delivering the Brazil Advanced Data Analytics (BRADA) programme in areas such as reservoir engineering, production allocation and wells integrity surveillance, with an estimated NPV of $20m
 - Brought $56m worth of new projects to be delivered by the team, coordinating and coaching internal and external analytics and research resources
 - Leverage the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/) within Shell, such as asset teams, PTX, PTD, PTW and central IT.
 - Currently collaborating with PTW for detailing the scope for the Rig Sequencing Transparency project, to be delivered in 2020
-- Technical leader, empowering the team to delivery work packages that incrementally build up complex analytics solutions, in an agile fashion
+- Technical leader, empowering the team to deliver work packages that incrementally build analytics solutions, in an agile fashion
-- Up to date with current petroleum data science tools, through SPE, academic and industry papers and self-development
+- Up to date with current petroleum data science tools, through SPE, academic, industry papers and self-development

 [comment]: # (Elf)
 [comment]: # (Collaboration with R&D)